MeshiSanker/devops-challenge/TROUBLE.md

 #### Current Status:

 The application is currently unable to retrieve data from DynamoDB, resulting in an error at the `/secret` endpoint.
 To find the correct primary key for the table and resolve the `ValidationException`, the IAM role's policy for the user should be checked.

+---

+### 2. CI/CD Pipeline Blocked by Travis CI Free Plan Limitation

+#### Problem:

+The CI/CD pipeline, which was set up using Travis CI and defined in the `.travis.yml` file, could not be activated or run.
+Although the repository was correctly linked to Travis CI and the `.travis.yml` file was present in the root directory, no builds were triggered after multiple commits.

+#### Troubleshooting Steps:

+1.  **Repository Activation:** Verified that the GitHub repository was enabled in the Travis CI dashboard.
+2.  **Configuration File:** Confirmed the `.travis.yml` file was correctly placed in the project's root directory.
+3.  **Manual Trigger:** Pushed multiple empty commits to the repository to manually trigger a new build, but no builds appeared in the Travis CI UI.

+#### Resolution:

+The issue was identified as a limitation with the Travis CI account itself.
+The free trial, which is required to run builds on private or public repositories under the current `travis-ci.com` platform, was not available or had expired for the account.
+Without an active plan, Travis CI will not process any build jobs.

+#### Current Status:

+The CI/CD automation is currently blocked.